seanbaxter/DirectXShaderCompiler/docs/LangRef.rst

 below about indirect outputs).

 Normally, it is expected that no output locations are written to by the assembly expression until *all* of the inputs have been read.
-As such, LLVM may assign the same register to an output and an input.
+As such, LLVM37 may assign the same register to an output and an input.
 If this is not safe (e.g. if the assembly contains two instructions, where the first writes to one output, and the second reads an input and writes to a second output), then the "``&``" modifier must be used (e.g. "``=&r``") to specify that the output is an "early-clobber" output.
-Marking an ouput as "early-clobber" ensures that LLVM will not use the same register for any inputs (other than an input tied to this output).
+Marking an ouput as "early-clobber" ensures that LLVM37 will not use the same register for any inputs (other than an input tied to this output).